o3de/o3de.org/content/docs/welcomeguide/wg-editor.md

 ---
 # Introduction to the Lumberyard Editor<a name="wg-editor"></a>

 Lumberyard Editor is your primary workspace\.
 From here, you access all of the tools to design, create, test, play, and deploy your project\.
-If you have used other professional engines or 3D animation packages, you’ll find the user experience familiar and adapt to Lumberyard Editor quickly\.
+If you have used other professional engines or 3D animation packages, you'll find the user experience familiar and adapt to Lumberyard Editor quickly\.

 Lumberyard Editor can be launched from the start menu or the Lumberyard Editor desktop icon\.
-When Lumberyard Editor launches, you’re given the option to create a new level or load an existing level\.
-If you’re using one of the example Lumberyard projects, you will find example levels in the **Levels** directory of the project\.
-If you’re working with a new project, you must create a new level\.
+When Lumberyard Editor launches, you're given the option to create a new level or load an existing level\.
+If you're using one of the example Lumberyard projects, you will find example levels in the **Levels** directory of the project\.
+If you're working with a new project, you must create a new level\.

 For a 20\-minute crash course on navigating the **Perspective** viewport, customizing the Lumberyard Editor layout, creating entities, and working with components in Lumberyard Editor, see the following video tutorial\.